-Angela Liu is a two-time Nebula Award, Astounding Award, and Hugo Award-nominated writer/poet based in NYC and Tokyo.
-Her work has also been nominated for She is a graduate of New York University (Phi Beta Kappa), with double degrees in Economics and East Asian Studies.
-She also holds a Master’s from Keio University’s Graduate School of Media Design in Japan where she researched mixed reality (with a focus on interactive narrative platforms and tangible interfaces for remote communication).
+Angela Liu is a three-time Nebula Award, Astounding Award, and Hugo Award-nominated writer/poet based in NYC and Tokyo.
+Her work has also been nominated for the Locus, Ignyte, and Rhysling Awards.
+She is MEXT recipient and holds a Master’s degree from Keio University’s Graduate School of Media Design in Japan where she researched mixed reality (with a focus on interactive narrative platforms and tangible interfaces for remote communication).

-Her short fiction is published/forthcoming in Clarkesworld, Uncanny Magazine, Strange Horizons, The Dark, Fusion Fragment, Maudlin House, Cast of Wonders, Logic(s) Magazine, khōréō, Lightspeed, Interzone Digital, among others.
-Her novelette, “Imagine: Purple-Haired Girl Shooting Down The Moon,” was a 2023 Nebula Award finalist and 2024 Ignyte Award finalist.
-Her novelette, “Another Girl Under The Iron Bell” was a 2024 Nebula Award Finalist, a 2024 Locus Award finalist, and a notable story in 2025’s The Best of American Science Fiction and Fantasy.
+Her short fiction is published/forthcoming in Clarkesworld, Uncanny Magazine, Strange Horizons, The Dark, Fusion Fragment, Maudlin House, Cast of Wonders, Logic(s) Magazine, khōréō, Electric Literature, and Lightspeed, among others.
+Her novelette, “Imagine: Purple-Haired Girl Shooting Down The Moon,” was a 2024 Nebula Award and Ignyte Award finalist.
+Her novelette, “Another Girl Under The Iron Bell” was a 2025 Nebula Award Finalist and Locus Award finalist, and a notable story in 2025’s The Best of American Science Fiction and Fantasy.
 Her story “Salt Girl” was nominated for a Pushcart and Best of the Net Award.

 Check out her full list of publications here.
 Or read her HWA interview here.